 It’s also common practice for insurers to exclude malicious damage caused by paying guests, so it’s critically important to thoroughly vet guests or to use a professional letting agent when deciding to rent out your home.

 Next, fire risks increase substantially during the holiday season, especially since guests are more prone to braai or light candles around the home.
 Again, if any fires are caused as a result of gross negligence on the part of the guests, you could find yourself uninsured.

 Property owners’ liability should also be a major concern for any homeowner renting out their house.
-It’s vital to have the right level of liability cover in place should guests hold you legally liable for injury suffered on the property during their stay.
-Given that guests are often international travellers and/or high net worth individuals, this is possibly the largest risk exposure any property owner can face.
+It’s vital to have the right level of liability cover in place should guests hold you legally responsible for injury suffered on your property during their stay.
+Given that guests are often international travellers and/or high-net-worth individuals, this is possibly the largest risk exposure any property owner can face.
 Being held liable for hospital bills and damages can be financially devastating for the unprepared.

-Fortunately, Airbnb does make provision for property owners’ liability insurance as part of their offering, this may also be the case for other professional letting agent platforms.
+Fortunately, Airbnb does make provision for property owners’ liability insurance as part of their offering, which may also be the case for other professional letting agent platforms.

-If you’re planning to rent your home out this holiday season, we urge you to consult with us about all the terms and conditions of your insurance policy, and to make sure that you understand the extent to which your property is covered.
+If you’re planning on renting out your home this holiday season, we urge you to consult with us about all the terms and conditions of your insurance policy, and to make sure you understand the extent to which your property is covered.

 Homeowners’ policies differ, which is why it’s always best to double check with us that you have sufficient cover in place, and to find out whether or not you can add on additional cover for the duration of the holiday.
-Not only will this help avoid unnecessary financial losses, it will also provide real peace of mind while you are away.
+Not only will this help avoid unnecessary financial losses, it will also help provide real peace of mind while you’re away.